dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 See [Testing Guidelines](/guidelines/testing-guidelines/) for more information on how to run tests.

+#### Knowledge base

+##### Error `cannot find "s.psd1"`

+This has been known to happen in the CI build pipeline when running in Azure DevOps.
+This is because the build pipeline cannot find or resolve the correct module manifest so it tries to be smart and trying to resolve the module name based on the root project folder path which is `s`.

+Make sure the module manifest is in the correct location, can be imported.

+##### Error `Missing property 'ProjectName'`

+Verify that the module manifest resolves with the cmdlet `Test-ModuleManifest` and does not return any errors.
+Make sure it resolves correctly **in both** **Windows PowerShell and PowerShell Core**.
+The build is running on Linux in the ci pipeline.

 ### Attach your fork to a free Azure DevOps organization

+We are moving to Azure DevOps because Azure Pipelines gives us better services on a free plan that can be created by all contributors for open source projects.
+For example it gives us longer run time per job (currently 6 hours) plus the ability to run parallel jobs.

 Adding your fork to a free Azure DevOps organization means that when you push a working branch to your fork and it will be tested the same way as